wcpan/line2gcal/README.md

 - run the init command to approve api in the code
 - pack, change mode for credentials

+## deploy on AWS use Lambda + API Gateway
+- pack the code

 ## commands
 /gcal 'Analysis of Algorithms Final' 12/24